Dyer Anti-Lynching Bill

 The Dyer Anti-Lynching Bill (1918) was first introduced in the 65th United States Congress by Representative Leonidas C. Dyer, a Republican from St. Louis, Missouri, in the United States House of Representatives as H.R.
-11279 in order “to protect citizens of the United States against lynching in default of protection by the States.”
+11279 in order "to protect citizens of the United States against lynching in default of protection by the States."
 It was intended to establish lynching as a federal crime.

 The Dyer Anti-Lynching Bill was re-introduced in subsequent sessions of United States Congress and passed, 230 to 119, by the House of Representatives on January 26, 1922, but its passage was halted in the United States Senate by a filibuster by Southern Democrats, who formed a powerful block.
 Southern Democrats justified their opposition to the bill by arguing that lynchings were a response to rapes and proclaiming that lynchings were an issue that should be left for states to deal with.

 Attempts to pass similar legislation took a halt until the Costigan-Wagner Bill of 1934.
-Subsequent bills followed but the Congress never made lynching a federal crime due to powerful opposition from Southern senators; it was not until 2018 that the Senate passed the anti-lynching legislation Justice for Victims of Lynching Act, on which the House of Representatives took no action.
+Subsequent bills followed but failed due to powerful opposition from Southern senators; it was not until 2022 that both chambers of Congress passed an Act to make lynching a federal crime.

-On February 26, 2020, the House passed a revised version, the Emmett Till Antilynching Act, by a vote of 410–4.
-It was reintroduced in the 117th Congress with further revision.
-It was passed by the House on February 28, 2022, and by the Senate on March 7, 2022, marking the first time in the history of the United States Congress that an anti-lynching bill passed both houses.
-President Joe Biden signed it into law on March 29, 2022.